Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 Bioremediation refers to the use of specific microorganisms to remove any toxic or harmful substances.
-There are various classes of bacteria, fungi, archaea and algae that degrade petroleum products by metabolizing and breaking them into simpler and non-toxic molecules (mostly fatty acids and carbon dioxide).
+For example, various bacteria, fungi, archaea, and algae degrade petroleum products by metabolizing and breaking them into simpler and non-toxic molecules (mostly fatty acids and carbon dioxide).
 Sometimes, reagents and fertilizers may be added to the area.

-These phosphorus-based and nitrogen-based fertilizers provide adequate nutrients to the microbes so that they are able to grow and multiply quickly.
+These phosphorus-based and nitrogen-based fertilizers provide adequate nutrients for the microbes to grow and multiply quickly.

-This process is generally not used when the spill has happened in the deep seas and is gradually put into action once the oil starts to approach the shoreline.
+This process is generally not used when the spill has happened in the deep seas and is gradually implemented once the oil approaches the shoreline.